Learn To Fly Fish Program

 Register

-UPDATE: THIS CLINIC WILL USE THE CENTER AND EAST PONDS FROM 4 PM TO 5 PM NOON ON SUNDAY, OCTOBER 27th.
+THIS CLINIC WILL USE THE CENTER AND EAST PONDS FROM 9AM TO 12 Noon

 Bring your rod and matched sinking line (not your weight forward floating line) to learn how to properly manage and cast a sinking line.